 This historic late 18th century lodging house, offering bed and breakfast accommodation, is set in two acres of Derbyshire hillside above the popular tourist village of Matlock Bath.

 Matlock Bath is famous for its cafes, fish and chip shops and restaurants, serving an eclectic mix of foods from all over the world.
-The Temple has its own award winning real ale bar serving a selection of local ales and a wonderful collection of scotch single malt whiskies, some now very rare.
+The Temple has its own award winning real ale bar serving a selection of local real ales and a wonderful collection of scotch single malt whiskies, some now very rare.

-This independent family run business dates back to the 1780's and will have had numerous distinguished people cross its threshold.
+This independent family run bed and breakfast dates back to the 1780's and will have had numerous distinguished people cross its threshold.
 Lord Byron was so moved by his visit to Matlock Bath that whilst dining he was inspired to etch a poem on the dining room window.
 This room, aptly name The Byron Room is now our main breakfast room.
 The pane of glass with Lord Byron’s famous ‘unfinished poem’ was later signed by a young princess Victoria when she visited Matlock Bath before becoming the Queen.